It’s ‘a very important piece of history’ for DFW. What the owner plans to do with it

 “It helps you understand what was going through somebody’s mind when they were seeing it for the very first time,” McGown said.
 “It helps us strip off layers of subsequent development and let us get back to where we began.”

-While Kembell has said it may take a decade to get the cultural center built, others think it could happen sooner.
+While Kembel has said it may take a decade to get the cultural center built, others think it could happen sooner.

 Mayor Jeff Williams said the city will look for grants or donations to speed up the process.